——— Chapter Art (Click to view) ———

 Vera grabbed the railing beside her, holding tightly.

-But nothing happened.
-The ship continued spinning.
+Her wish wasn't granted this time.
+Instead, the ship spun faster.
 Pulled fast into the vortex in the middle.
 Into the maws of the island-sized shadow just below the surface.

 Complete darkness encapsulated Vera's world as her body was tossed around.
 Her hands still gripped around the railing, or at least what she hoped was the railing.
 She had long since closed her eyes.